10 Tips for Getting Back into a Fitness Routine

 9. Stay Accountable

-This is important whether you’re just getting back into a fitness routine, or you’ve been in it for years.
+This is important whether you’re just getting back into a workout routine, or you’ve been in it for years.
 Staying accountable keeps us on track and less likely to fall off again.
 Find a friend to exercise with, post your goals on your fridge, or physically put a mark on a calendar on the days you complete a workout.
 Caroline Bandura says, “What helped me was buckling down and buying a pack of training sessions with one of my coworkers.
 I had been in a funk during quarantine and, even despite my chosen profession, I was having a hard time getting back into the habit.
 Making that financial investment in myself is what got me back to loving exercise.”

 Interested in getting help to establish a fitness routine?
 Our personal trainers are experts at getting you started and continuing to make progress.
 Find more info for each of our locations below.